2i2c-org/team-compass/services/dedicated-delivery-management/ceremonies.md

 - Kickoff meeting for your community, combined with onboarding
 - Monthly or quarterly strategy session for your community
 - Co-funding kickoffs for one or many communities who support specific feature delivery
-- Quarterly showcase with other strategic partner communities
+- Periodic showcases and consortium-building with other strategic partner communities
 - Acknowledgement of the impact we enable together in our stakeholder and public communications

 ## Kickoff meeting